KILTprotocol/opendid/README.md

     -p 3001:3001 \
     docker.io/kiltprotocol/opendid:latest
 ```

+> **NOTE**
+>
+> If you wish to execute the service on the Peregrine runtime, you must modify the environment variable RUNTIME to "peregrine".

 When you now log in with a user that has an email address ending with `kilt.io` the service allows you to log in.
 If you use a different email address, the service denies you access.